jsoto007/employeeDirectory/NOTES.md

 - Information is added to the json server as a new employee.
 - A new button is created.
 - When the new button is created all functionalities of the on-clicked work.

+#Streatch goals
+- On event deletes employee.
+- Sends a delete request to the server.
+- Deletes the btn.
+- Deletes info from server.